hexydec/draft-ech-deployment-considerations/draft-campling-ech-deployment-considerations.md

 TLS 1.3 offers significant improvements over TLS 1.2 in terms of Its security and privacy properties.
-More specifically, in terms of privacy, it overcomes the plain text server certificate exchange issue by masking the serverÕs host identity through the encrypted server certificate.
+More specifically, in terms of privacy, it overcomes the plain text server certificate exchange issue by masking the server's host identity through the encrypted server certificate.
 As the inspection capabilities of middleboxes are designed based on the server certificate, all vendors worked to adapt their capabilities to support TLS 1.3 (e.g ServerHello encryption).